If I am not wrong, you are a new blogger who completed consuming the video course or a blog post on how to start a blog.

 Still, planning to buy a domain name?

-Check out the Bluehost domain name registrar and get one for yourself now.
+Check out the Namecheap domain name registrar and get one for yourself now.

-P.S: If you plan to invest in the domain as well as hosting, then Bluehost has a great offer for you.
-While buying hosting from Bluehost, you will get an option to book a Top-level-domain for absolutely free.
+P.S: If you plan to invest in the domain as well as hosting, then Namecheap has a great offer for you.
+Also If you buy hosting from our Recommended Hosting partner Hostinger, you will get an option to book a Top-level domain for absolutely free.

 Overall, personal domains are easy to find and book than artistic ones.

 4. You can switch to any niche –

 As my domain name is scaleblogging.com, it is sure by far that I will talk about blogging and digital marketing in it.

 On one fine day, for example, if I want to write on gadgets and tech, then it will be nearly impossible to do so.

 Because my domain purely portrays the specific niche and my audience will never want to look at the tech articles on a blogging tips blog.